Murder of Kate Bushell: Background

-Kate Bushell was a 14-year-old schoolgirl who lived in Exwick, a suburb on the western edge of Exeter, Devon.
-She attended St Thomas High School, a school in the area now called West Exe School.
+Katherine Helen Bushell was born on 11 September 1983 in Nottingham.
+She lived in Exwick, a suburb on the western edge of Exeter, Devon, and attended St Thomas High School.

 Murder

-On Saturday 15 November 1997, Bushell set out to walk her neighbours' dog named Gemma as planned, since they were away for the weekend.
+On Saturday 15 November 1997, Bushell set out to walk her neighbours' dog Gemma.
 She walked up Exwick Lane, a narrow rural lane commonly used by dog walkers and Bushell herself.
 At 6 p.m., with Bushell having not returned home and it being dark, her mother and father drove up the lane in their car to search for her, and also contacted the police.
 They then searched the footpaths through the adjacent fields and at 7:30 p.m. her father found Gemma, and then saw that Bushell was lying dead next to her.
 Her throat had been cut.

 Three suspicious figures were reported as being near the scene by witnesses: a vagrant, a man with a blue car parked on Exwick Lane yards from the murder site, and a man seen running from the scene.
 None of these individuals ever came forward to police, and police would later state that this indicated that they had "something to hide".

 Most people in the community knew each other well, so it had been noted in the summer of that year that the vagrant had suddenly appeared in the area.
 In mid-September, a resident noted the unknown man walking past him as he walked his dog on a lane on the outskirts of Exwick.
 He was described as wearing a long, checky-brown coat with a big collar that was very tight to his neck, and he had long straggly hair.
 He was between 5 ft 10 in and 6 ft tall, and between 30 and 40 years of age.
 The witness said he got the impression the man had been sleeping rough in the area.
 The man was seen around the area several times by the same witness, and was described as always wearing the same big coat, even when it was hot.
 On the evening of Wednesday 12 November 1997, as the local resident again walked his dog down the lane, the vagrant suddenly came out from behind the trees and startled him.
 This was only three days before Bushell's murder, and only half a mile from her home, on a lane which she regularly walked down.
 On the weekend before Bushell's murder, a neighbour saw an orange or red tent pitched near to the spot Bushell was found killed, and it seemed unusual for someone to be camping on their own outside Exeter in mid-November.